OmarIhsan/OmarIhsan/README.md

 Hi, I'm Omar Ihsan! 👋

-A passionate full-stack developer with over 5 years of experience in Flutter, Python, Node.js, and Java. [cite_start]I have a proven track record of delivering high-quality software solutions that solve real-world problems.
+A passionate full-stack developer with over 5 years of experience in Flutter, Python, Node.js, and Java.
+I have a proven track record of delivering high-quality software solutions that solve real-world problems.
 My unique background as a dental student gives me a distinctive perspective, allowing me to build digital solutions that are not only visually appealing but also strategically effective.

 💻 My Skills & Expertise